 There are cases of Faceless exiting this system, some Faceless are allowed to live normal lives if they've displayed loyalty, they are extensively monitored regardless.
 Beyond their abilities, a Faceless is not that much more biologically different to a Human or a Beastkin.
 They do not possess an innate biological proclivity towards excellency, nor a compulsion to follow Athelios or serve Aphros instilled in them at birth.
 This is another reason why born Faceless are less preferable to made ones, the power of a Faceless is a dangerous tool if allowed in the hands of enemies.
 In very rare cases, Faceless hope to escape or defect.
 Born Faceless sometimes curse Athelios for their lot in life, as they're often plucked for training since childhood to avoid the risk of their abilities being unaccounted for.

 Escape from the system is extremely difficult however.
 Faceless have a duty to monitor other Faceless, they are always examined for signs of escape.
 Their identities are all to be catalogued and taken note of, any hesitation or susceptibility to temptation kept in mind.
+There are rumors spun within the dark that if a Faceless steps away from Athelios' Will, they will be stricken down immediately - expunged from life.
+Some say these are stories to strike fear into potential rogue elements, though the veracity of the claims have yet to be proven.
 Aphros' monopoly on the Faceless allows them to operate without the paranoia of their enemies.
 If a Faceless steps too far from the system without the proper measures to ensure they would not turn traitor nor abuse their ability, then their brethren are to hunt them down and end the mistake then and there.
 Rogue Faceless become a priority, and not even a Faceless can contend with their kin's organization.

 It is uncertainty, that blend of honesty and good with unbridled guile and perceived cruelty that define not only Athelios, but his Faceless.
 Since her ascent and passing, the Faceless faded from public view as they continued operations as normal.
 Occasionally one would find a Scintillan Faceless, open about their nature that reminds all of their existence... occasionally there would be periods where man would once again question whether or not they truly existed.
 Ultimately, the Faceless eventually become akin to a wives' tale rooted in fact.
 Faceless don't tend to be sloppy, in most cases where the involvement of one is accused... the accuser is often made a fool of, whenever these claims are investigated seriously, they rarely come up with anything.
 Though people recognize that the Faceless exist, assuming their involvement in your affairs is a sign of paranoia amongst many, practiced liars love to blame them for everything after all... and those that tell the truth will have trouble making the world believe them with how they often cover their trail.